How to use it

 While I fling my books to the larger public, I reserve my alchemy for the noses who already know what the world of desire is really about.

 The whole place oozes with secrecy, the kind that we encounter in old perfumery books, the books we read for the type of knowledge the Greeks call metis, the knowledge derived from keen observation, acquired skill, subtle wit, and quick judgment.
-I invite you to experience my ‘reading’ of plant matter and precious elixirs in the form of a blend.
+I invite you to experience my ‘reading’ of plant matter and precious elixirs in the form of a blend of talismanic proportion, a magical artefact that does more than correct a corrupt nose.

-In this kind of work I collaborate only with leading professionals who can guarantee the quality of their distilled oils, concretes and absolutes, such as Esensera in Denmark, Hermitage Oils in Italy, and the occasional ethnobotanist and resin nerd, Marco Billi.
+In this kind of work I collaborate only with leading professionals who can guarantee the quality of their distilled oils, concretes and absolutes, such as Esensera in Denmark, Hermitage Oils in Italy, Enfleurage in New York, alongside with a small number of ethnobotanist nerds and distillation fanatics.

 For more insight into this work, read my reflections here, Scents and Divination.